Trans-Colorado Airlines Flight 2286

 Trans-Colorado Airlines Flight 2286 was a scheduled domestic passenger flight from Denver, Colorado, United States, to Durango, Colorado, United States, operated for Continental Express by Trans-Colorado Airlines.
-On January 19, 1988, Flight 2286 crashed onto terrain near Bayfield, Colorado, while on approach to Durango-La Plata County Airport.
+On January 19, 1988, the Swearingen Metroliner crashed onto terrain near Bayfield, Colorado, while on approach to Durango-La Plata County Airport.
 Out of the 17 people on board, 9 were killed, including both crew members.

 The National Transportation Safety Board (NTSB) investigation determined the most probable cause of the accident was the crew's failure to follow the proper descent profile, and that recent cocaine use by the captain was a contributing factor.

 Background

 Aircraft

 On the date of the accident, Trans-Colorado Airlines Flight 2286 was operated using a Fairchild Metro III twin-turboprop aircraft (registered as N68TC).
 Initially manufactured in 1981, this particular aircraft was acquired by Trans-Colorado in 1986.
 The Metro III had logged a total of approximately 12,000 flight hours at the time of the accident.